pablodunke/salesforce-screening-exercise/Readme.md

 * classes/OpportunityHandlerTest.cls
 * triggers/OpportunityTrigger.trigger

-### Explanation of why/how the problem was solved that way
+### Explanation of why / how the problem was solved that way

 separated at the method division of concerns

 ### Alternative solution for the problem (maybe using point and click)

+It can be done using 10 Workflow Rules, 5 to each field (Stage and Probability)
+It also can be done using a Process Builder